Blackadder House

-Early History of the Blackadder Estate
+Early history of the Blackadder Estate

-The Blackadder family were an integral part of the constant Borders’ feuds, and extended their lands by grants from James II.
-These were bestowed as a reward for repelling English raids, with great ferocity.
+The Blackadder family were an integral part of the constant Borders feuds, and extended their lands by grants from James II bestowed as a reward for repelling English raids, with great ferocity.
+During an invasion of Scotland in 1482, the Duke of Gloucester, later Richard III of England, came to Blackadder Castle, and his ally Alexander Stewart, Duke of Albany, ordered the "great house and tower of Blackadder" to be destroyed.

 The Borders holdings of Blackadder of that ilk were taken into the family of Home (now the Home Robertson family) by the forced marriage of Beatrix and her younger sister, the only heirs of their father Robert, to younger sons of Home of Wedderburn in 1518.

-According to Anderson, this was achieved in the following manner: ‘Andrew Blackadder followed the standard of Douglas at Flodden in 1513 and was slain along with two hundred gentlemen of that name on that disastrous field leaving a widow and two daughters, Beatrix and Margaret, who at the time were mere children.
+According to Anderson, this was achieved in the following manner: Andrew Blackadder followed the standard of Douglas at Flodden in 1513 and was slain along with two hundred gentlemen of that name on that disastrous field leaving a widow and two daughters, Beatrix and Margaret, who at the time were mere children.
 From the unprotected state of Robert’s daughters, the Homes of Wedderburn formed a design of seizing the lands of Blackadder.

 They began by cutting off all within their reach whose affinity was dreaded as an hereditary obstacle.
 They attacked Robert Blackadder, the Prior of Coldingham, and assassinated him.
 His brother, the Dean of Dunblane, shared the same fate.
 Various others were dispatched in like manner.

 They now assaulted the Castle of Blackadder (which was sited somewhere on the land that is now Blackadder Mains and was destroyed in the early 16th century when the English, under the command of Surrey, invaded Scotland) where the widow and her two young daughters resided.